Pop quiz: which fictional office team most resembles your own?

-These are the types of tools that encourage productivity and collaboration.
+Besides using productivity systems, these are the types of tools that can make you more efficient and collaborative.
 If your team is not currently on board with these tools, we urge you to explore the free and trial options of all of the above.

 Now, let’s look at some real-life examples of teamwork in action.